mongodb/mongo/docs/exception_architecture.md

 -   `dassert`
     -   Calls `invariant` but only in debug mode.
 Do not use!

 MongoDB uses a series of `ErrorCodes` (defined in [mongo/base/error_codes.yml][error_codes_yml]) to identify and categorize error conditions. `ErrorCodes` are defined in a YAML file and converted to C++ files using [MongoDB's IDL parser][idlc_py] at compile time.
 We also use error codes to create `Status` objects, which convey the success or failure of function invocations across the code base.
 `Status` objects are also used internally by `DBException`, MongoDB's primary exception class, and its children (e.g., `AssertionException`) as a means of maintaining metadata for exceptions.
 The proper usage of these constructs is described below.

 ## Considerations

 When per-operation invariant checks fail, the current operation fails, but the process and connection persist.
-This means that `massert`, `uassert`, `internalAssert` and `verify` only terminate the current operation, not the whole process.
+This means that `massert`, `uassert`, `iassert` and `verify` only terminate the current operation, not the whole process.
 Be careful not to corrupt process state by mistakenly using these assertions midway through mutating process state.
-Examples of this include `uassert`, `internalAssert` and `massert` inside of constructors and destructors.
+Examples of this include `uassert`, `iassert` and `massert` inside of constructors and destructors.

 `fassert` failures will terminate the entire process; this is used for low-level checks where continuing might lead to corrupt data or loss of data on disk.